docker/cli/docs/reference/commandline/service_ls.md

 #### name

-The `name` filter matches on all or part of a service's name.
+The `name` filter matches on all or the prefix of a service's name.

-The following filter matches services with a name containing `redis`.
+The following filter matches services with a name starting with `redis`.

 ```console
 $ docker service ls --filter name=redis